dustinlyons/nixos-config/README.md

 ## Layout
 ```
 .
-├── bin          # Optional scripts used to run build/update
+├── apps         # Nix commands used to bootstrap and build configuration
 ├── hosts        # Host-specific configuration
 ├── modules      # MacOS and nix-darwin, NixOS, and shared configuration
 ├── overlays     # Drop an overlay file in this dir, and it runs.
 So far, mainly patches.